Compressive Statistical Learning with Random Feature Moments: Abstract

 \section{Abstract}

 We describe a general framework --{\em compressive statistical learning}-- for resource-efficient large-scale learning: the training collection is compressed in one pass into a low-dimensional {\em sketch} (a vector of random empirical generalized moments) that captures the information relevant to the considered learning task.
 A near-minimizer of the risk is computed from the sketch through the solution of a nonlinear least squares problem.
 We investigate sufficient sketch sizes to control the generalization error of this procedure.
-The framework is illustrated on compressive clustering, compressive Gaussian mixture Modeling with fixed known variance, and compressive PCA.
+The framework is illustrated on compressive PCA, compressive clustering, and compressive Gaussian mixture Modeling with fixed known variance.
+The latter two are further developed in a companion paper.

 {\bf Keywords:} Kernel mean embedding, random features, random moments, statistical learning, dimension reduction